etherealxx/batchlinks-webui/README.md

 - [ ] Support customizable hashtag from the UI
 - [ ] aria2 for huggingface download method
 - [ ] Using threading/subprocess instead of os.system to download files
-- [ ] completed download will use the webui's notification.mp3
+- [x] completed download will use the webui's notification.mp3

 ## Known Bugs

 - ~~File downloaded from MEGA will not listed on the output, as it use different download method.
 There is some delay between the transfare() function complete until it writes the file.
 I don't know how long the delay is.~~ Fixed in [v1.1.0](fe6feafc07fbbe3efd2883b33855f8d66b5f89ea)
 - Progress bar (the yellow bar) doesn't progress as expected (v3-16-2 branch)
 - The delay between file is downloaded and the output shows is really long (1min+) on [camenduru's v1.6 colab](https://github.com/camenduru/stable-diffusion-webui-colab) (Gradio related?)
+- Sometimes notification sound doesn't play when downloading same file twice in a row

 <!-- CONTRIBUTING -->